moeinsh78/MIPS-processor/README.md

 # MIPS-processor
-Designation of MIPS processor with VerilogHDL with 3 different approaches: single-cycle, multi-cycle, pipeline
+Designed MIPS processor using VerilogHDL language with 3 different approaches: Single-cycle, Multi-cycle and Pipeline